 You want to ensure that your dog stays hydrated all the time, especially when you're spending a long, hot afternoon outdoors.
-Typically, you walk him near natural waters like ponds, rivers, oceans, and lakes, and you might let him drink from bodies of fresh water occasionally.
+Typically, you walk them near natural waters like ponds, rivers, oceans, and lakes, and you might let your precious pooch drink from bodies of fresh water occasionally.

 However, you've heard about water quality problems happening in cities around the United States, and you're worried that the water in your town could make your dog sick.
-Is this something to be concerned about, or should you let your dog drink when he is thirsty?
+Is this something to be concerned about, or should you let your dog drink when they are thirsty?

-If you're camping or walking somewhere that contains many wild animals, your dog shouldn't drink the water, either.
-An animal infected with giardia or crypto-sporidia could go to the bathroom in the water, and then your dog could drink that same water and contract giardiasis or cryptosporidiosis.
+If you're camping or walking somewhere that contains many wild animals, your dog shouldn't drink that water either.
+An animal infected with giardia or cryptosporidia could go to the bathroom in the water, and then your dog could drink that same water and contract giardiasis or cryptosporidiosis.

 But what if your dog goes into the ocean and gets thirsty?
 If your dog is swimming in the ocean and only gets a little bit of saltwater in his mouth, he may have a tummy ache.
-However, if he drinks a lot of it, saltwater has the potential to be fatal.
-Too much saltwater can give your dog diarrhea, or make him vomit or dehydrated at the very least.
-If you see that your dog is drinking the water as he swims, take him out of the ocean immediately.
+However, if they drink a lot of it, saltwater has the potential to be fatal.
+Too much saltwater can give your dog diarrhea, or make them vomit or dehydrated at the very least.
+If you see that your dog is drinking the water as they swim, take them out of the ocean immediately.

 Let's say you're taking your dog on a hike, and you can't carry water for the both of you.
 Instead of lugging heavy gallons of water, you can plan out your hike so that you stop by natural water sources, and then filter the water for him.
 You can do this by using a water filtration system that you carry with you instead.
 This will usually be a simple bottle that filters out all those parasites and bacteria that are in living in natural waters.

-If your dog drank bad water from a river, lake, or pond, then you'll know if he starts acting ill by vomiting or having diarrhea.
+If your dog drank bad water from a river, lake, or pond, then you'll know if they start acting ill by vomiting or having diarrhea.
 You'll need to call your vet right away in case the problem is serious.

 If your dog drank saltwater from the ocean, your vet will need to take action to get your dog's sodium levels down.
 This could include putting your dog on IV fluids until the normal levels are reached.